Winter Leather Cycling Gloves

-These winter leather cycling gloves are hand-made in England at one of the finest glove makers in the world.
+These winter leather cycling gloves are now hand-made in Italy (we have shifted production from England to Italy).
 Each pair is meticulously hand-cut and sewn.
 These gloves are constructed of top grade hair sheep leather that is remarkably thin, supple and breathable but also very strong.
 For extra warmth, these winter gloves have a fleece liner, making them warm enough for below freezing weather.
 The palm and thumb feature a thin padding that absorbs road shock but is not too bulky.

 Note on sizing: measure your hand around the knuckles with a tape measure.

 Small - 7 to 8 inches (17.75cm to 20.5cm) - sold out

 Medium - 8 to 9 inches (20.5cm to 22.75cm) - sold out